-Year Ended

-De cember 29, 2012 De ecember 31, 2011 January 1, 2011

-Beginning balance \$ 10,943 \$ 10,789 \$ 12,160

-Additions based on tax positions related

-to current year 1,818 757 1,742

-Reductions for tax positions related to

-prior years (8,397) (603) (3,113)

-Ending balance \$ 4,364 \$ 10,943 \$ 10,789
+Year Ended December 28, 2013 Dec cember 29, 2012 De cember 31, 2011 Beginning balance \$ 4,364 \$ 10,943 \$ 10,789 Additions based on tax positions related to current year 316 1,818 757 Additions based on tax positions related to prior years 318 Reductions for tax positions related to prior years (8,397) (603) Ending balance \$ 4,998 \$ 4,364 \$ 10,943

-As of December 29, 2012, December 31, 2011 and January 1, 2011, the Company had gross unrecognized tax benefits of \$4.4 million, \$10.9 million and \$10.8 million, respectively, of which \$4.1 million, \$9.9 million and \$9.7 million, respectively, would affect the effective tax rate if recognized.
+As of December 28, 2013, December 29, 2012 and December 31, 2011, the Company had gross unrecognized tax benefits of \$5.0 million, \$4.4 million and \$10.9 million, respectively, of which \$4.8 million, \$4.1 million and \$9.9 million, respectively, would affect the effective tax rate if recognized.
+During fiscal 2013, the Company had gross increases of \$0.6 million.
 During fiscal 2012, the Company had gross increases of \$1.8 million to its current year unrecognized tax benefits, as well as a gross decrease of \$8.4 million to its prior year unrecognized tax benefits related to an uncertain tax position that was determined to be effectively settled.
-A portion of these amounts represents foreign currency remeasurement adjustments and was recognized in other income (expense), net.
+A portion of these amounts in fiscal 2012 represents foreign currency remeasurement adjustments and was recognized in other income (expense), net.

 The Company recognizes interest and penalties related to unrecognized tax benefits in the provision for income taxes.
-The Company did not recognize any interest in the provision for income taxes in fiscal 2012, 2011 and 2010.
-In addition, the Company had decreases of tax, of \$0.1 million in fiscal 2010.
-The Company has not made an accrual for the payment of interest related to unrecognized tax positions at the end of fiscal 2012, 2011 and 2010.
+The Company recognized less than \$0.1 million of interest in the provision for income taxes in fiscal 2013.
+The Company did not recognize interest in the provision of income taxes in fiscal 2012 and 2011.
+The Company has an accrual of less than \$0.1 million for the payment of interest related to unrecognized tax positions at the end of fiscal 2013, with no such accrual at the end of fiscal 2012 and 2011.

-The Company believes it is reasonably possible that the gross unrecognized tax benefits will decrease by approximately \$1.3 million in the next 12 months due to the lapse of the statute of limitations applicable to a tax deduction claimed on a prior year foreign tax return.
+The Company believes it is reasonably possible that the gross unrecognized tax benefits will decrease by approximately \$1.5 million in the next 12 months due to the lapse of the statute of limitations applicable to a tax deduction claimed on a prior year foreign tax return.

-The tax years 2006 through 2012 remain open to examination by the major taxing jurisdictions to which the Company is subject.
-The Company's 2010 federal income tax return is under examination by the U.S. Internal Revenue Service.
-Although the outcome of tax audits is always uncertain, the Company believes that the results of the examination will not materially affect its financial position or results of operations.
+The tax years 2006 through 2013 remain open to examination by the major taxing jurisdictions to which the Company is subject.
+The examination of the Company's 2009 through 2011 federal income tax returns by the U.S. Internal Revenue Service was completed during the third quarter of 2013 with no material impact on the Company's financial statements.
 The Company is not currently under audit in any other major taxing jurisdiction.